 - Line a half sheet baking pan with a Silpat silicone mat or parchment paper.

-- In a medium bowl, sift together the powdered sugar and the almond flour.
+- In a medium bowl, sift together the ¾ cup powdered sugar and the 1⅔ cups almond flour.
 Discard the larger lumps of almond pieces left behind, or have them as a snack.

 - Add 2 egg whites (70 grams) to the sugar mixture and stir to form a paste.
 Cover the bowl with plastic wrap and set aside.

-- Wet a paper towel with white vinegar or lemon juice and wipe the bowl of a stand mixer.
-Place the remaining egg whites in the bowl and fit the mixer with the whisk attachment.
+- Wet a paper towel with 1 teaspoon white vinegar or lemon juice and wipe the bowl of a stand mixer.
+Place the remaining 2 egg whites in the bowl and fit the mixer with the whisk attachment.

 - Continue boiling the sugar syrup until it reaches 245 °F. Once it's to temperature, turn the mixer to medium-low and slowly start to stream the sugar syrup down the side of the bowl.
 Once all the syrup is added, turn the speed back to high and continue beating until stiff peaks form.
-Stir in vanilla and food coloring, if using.
+Stir in 2 teaspoons pure vanilla extract and food coloring, if using.

-- Gently fold the meringue into the almond paste mixture, being careful not to over-mix the batter.
+- Gently fold the meringue into the almond paste mixture (half at a time), being careful not to over-mix the batter.
 Transfer the batter to a pastry bag fitted with a ½-inch round pastry tip.

 - If you're using parchment paper, place a little of the macaron batter on the underside of each corner to hold it flat to the baking pan.
 Pipe out 1½-inch rounds onto the baking pan, spacing them about 1-inch apart.